Shoes and Orthotics

 - Bends where the forefoot meets the base of the toes.

-- Has a sturdy heel cup to support and connect your heel to shoe complex.
+- Has a sturdy heel cup to support and connect your heel to the shoe complex.

 - Demonstrates stiffness in torsion.
 That is, it should not be easily twisted

-- Heel should be no higher than 1.5 inches.
+- The heel should be no higher than 1.5 inches.

-Normal wearing pattern of the sole of your shoe from walking, starts from the middle to outside of the heel and moves toward to the middle of your forefoot.
+A normal wearing pattern of the sole of your shoe from walking starts from the middle to outside of the heel and moves toward to the middle of your forefoot.